Nevada Corporations, Nevada LLC, Incorporate in Nevada Nevada Corporations, Nevada LLC, Incorporate in Nevada

 THE INCOME PORTION PASSES DIRECTLY, VIA K-1, TO SCHEDULE "E" OF THE STOCKHOLDER(S)'S OR LLC MEMBER'S 1040 RETURN; THUS TO ELIMINATE SELF EMPLOYMENT TAXES.

-PLEASE EXAMINE THE FIRST PARAGRAPH OF PAGE 20, IRS 1120S INSTRUCTION (website: www.irs.gov)
+PLEASE EXAMINE THE FIRST PARAGRAPH OF PAGE 20, IRS 1120S INSTRUCTION (web site: www.irs.gov)

 PROCEED WITH CARE